 In addition, investment in women and inclusive work forces makes good business sense.
 Studies show companies that exhibit higher levels of gender diversity, especially at the executive level, usually outperform those without in terms of economic profit.
 One of the reasons is that men and women often display different leadership styles.
 The expression of diverse opinions and perspectives generates collective intelligence and can often result in more creative solutions and more effective problem solving.

 The business rationale is there on the consumer side, too.
 In tourism and travel, it’s estimated that women consumers make 70-80% of the travel decisions.
 Women travelers comprise a growing percentage of the entire traveling community.
 A company’s capability – aided by workplace diversity — to comprehend and process the needs of its current and prospective customers seems a no-brainer.

 Here are a few practical ways that travel and tourism can better invest in women and support empowerment, women businesses and leadership as the sector rebuilds after the pandemic and other climate and war crises.

 For those of us in tourism, we know that it creates opportunity and jobs, thereby enhancing lives and livelihoods.
 It can take transferable skills and embed them for use in the formal economy.

 As we celebrate International Women’s Day, we need to move from words and inspiration on one day of the year to deliberate and continual action which supports and empowers women every day.

-Should the tourism sector rise to its “Choose to Challenge,” women will be encouraged to take the driver’s seat on the journey, not only to rebuild but to create an inclusive future for all of us.
+Should the tourism sector rise to “Break the Bias,” women will be encouraged to take the driver’s seat on the journey, not only to rebuild but to create an inclusive future for all of us.